Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 #### Action Response

-If you received an action object you need to repeat `submitAdditionalPaymentDetailsRequest` step.
+If you received an action object you need to repeat [Step-6](#step-6-submit-additional-payment-details) again.

 <details>
 <summary>Here an example commercetools payment with submitAdditionalPaymentDetailsResponse field with the action object.
 Click to expand. </summary>